-The self-signed certifcates delivered with your MySQL Enterprise Monitor installation are set to expire after 365 days.
-Every upgrade is delivered with new certifcates set to expire 365 days after the day the upgrade package was built.
+The self-signed certificates delivered with your MySQL Enterprise Monitor installation are set to expire after 365 days.
+Every upgrade is delivered with new certificates set to expire 365 days after the day the upgrade package was built.
 In the unlikely event you are running a version of MySQL Enterprise Service Manager using the default certificates for more than a year, you must generate new certificates.
-If you do not generate new certificates, the SSL connection between MySQL Enterprise Service Manager and the repository will fail.
+If you do not generate new certificates, the SSL connection between MySQL Enterprise Service Manager and the repository fails.
 This section describes how to generate those certificates.

 These instructions guide you through the process of installing SSL